Three words: Snickers Ice Cream. Happy Birthday to me!

 That’s it!
 And it’s so rich and satisfying that I’d almost rather it than the actual candy bar.
 Or on second thought, maybe I’ll have both.
 Yeah, it’s my birthday so I’ll definitely be having both.
 Hooray!

-The best part about this ice cream, besides it not requiring any exotic ingredients, is that it’s fairly hands off.
+The best part about this ice cream, besides it requiring only easy to find ingredients, is that it’s fairly hands off.
 Once you combine your base and let it cool, you let your ice cream maker do the work.

 You can make this without an ice cream maker but it will likely affect the texture, making it icier and denser than it would be otherwise.
 But if it’s the flavor you’re going for anyways it doesn’t really matter.
 The bottom line is, you need to have this flavor combo in your mouth, STAT.
 Get to churning!